lambdamusic/Ontospy/docs/index.md

 Ontospy can be used to generate HTML ontology documentation pretty easily.

-This functionality relies on another library called [OntoDocs](https://github.com/lambdamusic/Ontodocs) but I'm currenlty working on bringing it back within Ontospy as an add-on, essentially because it's easier to maintain.
+This functionality relies on a module called _ontodocs_ that used to be maintained as a separate library but is noe merged with ontospy (essentially because it's easier to maintain it this way).

 **Examples**